-Employment:
+Employment Advising

 Each student approaching completion of his/her program should meet with a member of the Career Services Office to determine his/her employment goals.
-The Career Services Office assists each qualified graduate with placement and employment assistance.
-Graduates are strongly encouraged to be proactive in requesting assistance from and working with the School's placement coordinators.
+The Career Services Office assists students with employment needs while enrolled as well as each qualified graduate with placement and employment assistance.
+Graduates are strongly encouraged to be proactive in requesting assistance from and working with the School's placement staff.